secretuniversity/secret-box-vite-template/README.md

 ```
 setup: |
   import MarkdownImage from '@components/MarkdownImage.svelte'
-title: Launch Developer Blockchain
+title: Hello World Design
-description: The first thing you’ll need to do to start developing secret contracts in your local environment is install and launch a Secret Network blockchain.
+description: This is a UML diagram illustrating the secret box components and how they interact.
 ...
 ```